 The ETIAS watchlist will contain the names and some details of individuals who are known to have been involved in terrorism or other serious crime.

 Those suspected of having taken part in such illegal activity will also appear on the list, as will any individual likely to commit serious crimes in the future.

 The ETIAS watchlist will be compiled using the UN’s list of war criminals, information provided by member states as well as cooperating non-EU nations.

 How will the ETIAS watchlist work?

-From 2022, non-EU nationals will be required to To do so, eligible foreigners must complete the online ETIAS application form.
+From 2022, eligible foreigners will need to complete the online ETIAS application form.

-Passport data and a few basic personal details are required, including the full name, date of birth, and birthplace of the applicant, the passport number, expiry and issue date.
+As part of the application, passport data and a few basic personal details are required, including the full name, date of birth, and the birthplace of the applicant, the passport number, expiry and issue date.

 Once the application has been submitted for review, this data will be automatically cross-checked against information stored on the ETIAS watchlist.